pleiad/Ghosts/README.md

 See http://pleiad.cl/ghosts.

-The latest version of Ghost is available [here](https://github.com/pleiad/Ghosts/raw/master/plugins/cl.pleiad.ghosts_1.0.0.201308292215.jar).
+The latest version of Ghosts is available [here](https://github.com/pleiad/Ghosts/raw/master/plugins/cl.pleiad.ghosts_1.0.0.201308292215.jar).

 Ghosts is available as beta version for Eclipse.
 In order to try Ghosts, you will need the standard Eclipse IDE for Java Developers version 3.7.1 or higher.
 We recommend: